jcorporation/myMPD/docs/020-configuration/mpd-connection.md

 | MPD_HOST | MPD host or path to mpd socket |
 | MPD_PORT | MPD port |
 | MPD_TIMEOUT | MPD timeout in seconds |

-This is done after dropping privileges to the mympd user.